FedMart: History

 In 1969, the company became publicly traded on the American Stock Exchange.
-Hugo Mann began purchasing stock in the company in 1975 and obtained a controlling interest in the Spring of that year and finally increased its holding to 68% later that Fall.
-It was not until 1981 that Hugo Mann was able to obtain the rest of the stock and take the company private.
+Hugo Mann began purchasing stock in the company in 1975 and obtained a controlling interest in the spring of that year and finally increased its holding to 68% later that fall.
+In 1981, Mann was able to obtain the rest of the stock and take the company private.